hknd23/idcempy/README.md

 ```python
 -10.435718518003675
 ```
+**The Vuong test statistics from comparing the OP to the MIOP model (see documentation) is X; overall MIOPC provides best fit.**

-### Example 3: Estimation of "inflated" Multinomial Logit Models
+### Example 3: Inflated Multinomial Logit Models
-Unordered polytomous outcome variables sometimes present inflation in the baseline category, and not accounting for it could lead you to make faulty inferences.
-But **IDCeMPy** has functions that make it easier for you to estimate Multinomial Logit Models that account for such inflation (iMNL).
+**IDCeMPy** also includes functions that users can employ to fit Inflated Multinomial Logit Models (IMNL) that account for the inflated (and heterogenous) share of observations that exist in the baseline or any other category of unordered polytomous outcome variables.
 This example shows how you can estimate iMNL models easily.
 Data comes from Arceneaux and Kolodny ([2009](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1540-5907.2009.00399.x))